 Have you ever seen those loafer/sneaker hybrids?
 They are the latest trend right now (I am pretty sure they are not even new) and every brand is having a go at them.
 I think that just like with capri pants, people, down the line will think to themselves: "what was I thinking when I bought these?".
 Mark my words!
 Once again, I am not discussing aesthetics, but pure function: I like loafers, which I wear to certain occasions, and I have sneakers for informal occasions.
 I have no idea when or why I would be wearing a hybrid of the two.
 If you disagree, please let me know!

-The last type of trend I wanted to touch on is the degree of width of pants or tops.
+The last type of trend I wanted to touch on is fit: the degree of width of pants or tops.
 You know what it is, late 2000's were all about slim/skinny fits.
-Straight/baggy silhouettes started taking over during the second half of the 2010's (in honour of the 90's), until today.
+Straight/baggy silhouettes started taking over during the second half of the 2010's, until today.
+And this has been alternating since the 60's.
+Yeah, once again, nothing really new here.

 I honestly think this is down to personal preference.
 While I think skinny pants or overly baggy pants are not very flattering, I would rather go with too baggy rather than too skinny.
 But my thing is straight, sometimes loose fits.

-However this is a personal choice.
+However, this is a personal choice.
 This is part of my personal style.
 If slim/skinny is your thing, you do you.
 All I am saying is: do not completely go from baggy to skinny when the tide turns and vice versa.
 Because personal style is all about commitment.
 Not only consistency and coherence are key when it comes to personal style, but changing wardrobes every 5 years or so is definitely not sustainable.
+Stick to the type of fit you like, no matter what is "hot" at a given time.

-As a conclusion, I just want to keep things simple: just make sure your personal style is a reflection of who you are.
+In conclusion, I just want to keep things simple: just make sure your personal style is a reflection of who you are and do not fall for hype.
+Trends can be useful, but they can also dilute your swagger.
+Choose wisely those you want to partake in.

-Of course you still have to make your outfits aesthetically pleasing and take into consideration the season and the place; but remember getting dressed is all about self-expression.
+It is important to make your outfits aesthetically pleasing and to take into consideration the season and the place; but getting dressed is also about self-expression.
 As a matter of fact, you do not have to follow any trend if you like, as long as you are pleased with the way you already dress.